***Voting on this year's entries is now open. "Like" your favorites on our Facebook page.

 Who may enter?

-Anyone may participate in the contest, but winners must reside within Edmond City Limits.
+The contest winner must reside within Edmond City Limits.
 If you are not sure whether you live in Edmond (the boundaries can be deceiving), check out this helpful tool.
-Entries must be original photos taken by the person submitting them.
+Entries must be original photos from within the Edmond area, taken by the person submitting them.

 After the entry deadline, submissions will be uploaded into an online photo album for voting by the public.
 Once the voting deadline has passed, the participant whose entry received the most votes will win a tree!